vazhka-dolya/katarakta/README.md

 # Known Issues
 Before reporting an issue, see if this issue is already on the list:
-- When choosing a folder, switching, and applying, katarakta will crash.
+- When choosing a folder, switching or refreshing, and applying, katarakta will crash.

 # Some questions you might be asking
 **If I use katarakta for my work, should I credit you?**\